kunalsaraf/Interview-Experience-Gameskraft/README.md

 # Interview-Experience-Gameskraft

 The company visited our campus Thapar Institute of Engineering and Technology on 29th July, 2020.
-The Pre-placement talk was conducted on the same day where we were told about the fast growing rate of Gameskraft in the gaming world.
+The Pre-placement talk was conducted on the same day where we were informed about the fast growing rate of Gameskraft in the gaming world.
 Since everything took place during covid-era, the entire process was virtual.
 The process included 1 online coding round followed by 3 technical interviews.

 # Online Coding Round -